vshn/signalilo/README.md

 This can be changed by using the `--alertmanager_pluginoutput_annotations` to select either a different Annotation or to provide a list of Annotations where the first one with a value will be used.

-Alternatively if you enable the `--alertmanager_pluginoutput_by_states` option then Signailo will take the Service State name (`ok`, `warning`, `critical`, or `unknown`) and suffix this to the Annotation name when looking up the Annotation to use for the Plugin Output (for example: `message_ok`).
+Alternatively if you enable the `--alertmanager_pluginoutput_by_states` option then Signalilo will take the Service State name (`ok`, `warning`, `critical`, or `unknown`) and suffix this to the Annotation name when looking up the Annotation to use for the Plugin Output (for example: `message_ok`).